TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 <br/>

 #### Code Example
-Example of multipart uploading using the DLO method
+Example of multipart upload using the DLO method

 <details>
 <summary>cURL</summary>